google/grain/docs/README.md

 ## Training Loop

 *PyGrain* has no opinion on how you write your training loop.
-Instead PyGrain will always return a subclass of `DatasetIterator`.
-This should contain all you
+Instead PyGrain will return an iterator that implements:
-need:

--   `element_spec` describes the final features using dtype and shape.
--   `reset()` sets the iterator back to the beginning (useful for evaluation).
 -   `next(ds_iter)` returns the element as NumPy arrays.
--   `save()` and `load()` allow you to checkpoint the state of the input pipelines.
+-   `get_state()` and `set_state()` allow you to checkpoint the state of the input pipelines.
 We aim to keep checkpoints small and strongly recommend users to checkpoint input pipelines together with the model.

 ## Global Shuffle